-And that’s why Newton exists: the increased diversity of the investor base, thus the companies would be more diverse and will have a more diverse workforce.
+And that’s why Newton exists, increasing the diversity of the investor base.
+Thus, the companies would be more diverse and will have a more diverse workforce.

-In other words: How do you approach diversity equity and inclusion at 10×10?
+How do you approach diversity, equity and inclusion at 10×10?

-I used to say I don’t care about D&I and people were shocked.
+I used to say I don’t care about diversity and inclusion (D&I) and people were shocked.
 I am D&I!
 We go through this work every day!
-It isn’t us who needs the changes per se, but everyone’s got room to improve.
+It isn’t us who need the changes per se, but everyone’s got room to improve.

 I realised different generations are accepting of different ways of communication.
 For example, language is so important.
-If you walk into a room and say ‘hey guys’ and the women in the room do not feel acknowledged, then you’ve excluded them ultimately.
+If you walk into a room and say: “Hey guys” and the women in the room don’t feel acknowledged, then you’ve excluded them.

-When we looked around for offices, we were very kindly offered free space but we ended up paying instead because the place they offered had no accessibility; there were no ramps for wheelchairs, no lifts.
+When we looked around for offices, we were very kindly offered free space but we ended up paying instead because the place they offered had no accessibility.
+There were no ramps for wheelchairs and no lifts.
 That’s crazy!

 We all have biases.
-But how do you recognize them, acknowledge them and progress from them?
+But how do you recognise them, acknowledge them and progress from them?

 I make mistakes every single day.
 When we did the Black Report report last year, half of the founders involved were women.
 But where are the non-binary folk?
 We’re never going to be perfect, but we have to try.

-Interesting, I get asked a lot if 10×10 is just for Black founders.
+Interestingly, I get asked a lot if 10×10 is just for Black founders.
 What about other diverse founders?
-And I have to reply that it’s okay for them to have their spaces; it’s okay to build space for Black founders only.
+And I have to reply that it’s okay for them to have their spaces – it’s okay to build space for Black founders only.